grabelka/audio-visualiser/README.md

 ## Key Features

-- **Real-Time Audio Visualization:** Experience audio visualizations that react in real-time to the music or audio input.
+- **Real-Time Audio Visualization:** Experience audio visualizations that react in real-time to the audio input.

 - **Audio File Support:** Upload and visualize audio from files in popular formats such as MP3, WAV, and Ogg.

-- **Customizable Visual Effects:** Choose from various visualization styles, including waveform, frequency bars, and particle effects.
+- **Customizable Visual Effects:** Choose from various visualization styles, including waveform, frequency bars, particle effects and 3d.

 - **Color Customization:** Customize the color scheme and gradient to create visually appealing effects.